Skip to main content

 • monitor progress and try and prevent young people becoming NEET

-• attend post 16 PEP’S to ensure support is in place and young person is supported in education setting to help achieve qualification
+• attend post 16 PEP’S (personal education plan) to ensure support is in place and young people are supported in an education setting to help achieve qualifications

 • attend LAC reviews where appropriate

-• involvement with EHC plan – attending reviews and education meetings
+• involvement with EHC plan (education, health and care plan) – attending reviews and education meetings

-• taking young person to open days and interviews
+• taking young people to open days and interviews

 • travel out of county to support young people and offer IAG

-• link with other organisations to support young person
+• link with other organisations to support young people